 - 3 cloves garlic minced

-- 1 tsp fresh ginger minced (or ginger paste)
+- 1 teaspoon fresh ginger minced (or ginger paste)

-- 3 tbsp hoisin sauce I used Kikkoman brand hoisin sauce with great results
+- 3 tablespoon hoisin sauce I used Kikkoman brand hoisin sauce with great results

 - ¼ cup soy sauce